airtai/faststream/docs/docs/en/howto/kafka/rpc.md

     assert data == "echo"
 ```

-Or, if you want to make `RPCWorker` working after startup, you should add manual `start` method to it
+Or, if you want to make the `RPCWorker` work after startup, you should add a manual `start` method to it:

 ```python
 class RPCWorker: